RODea-L00203120/IaC_Lab_2_Terraform/README.md

 A branch was created to implement two EC2 instances on public networks, from there the following could be implemented:

 - A VPC module, configurable via the `terraform/variables.tf` file which pass to the vpc module `terraform/modules/vpc/main.tf` as required.

+- A security_groups module `terraform/modules/security_groups/main.tf` following same design as above.

-- An EC2 module which retrieves the latest AWS-Linux 2023 AMI and allows for configuration of instances via variables passed from the `terraform/variables.tf` file
+- An EC2 module `terraform/modules/ec2/main.tf` which retrieves the latest AWS-Linux 2023 AMI and allows for configuration of instances via variables passed from the `terraform/variables.tf` file

 Examples of variables configured as per the brief instructions in `terraform/variables.tf` include: